Central Australian Research Group

 Decades of research in partnership with Aboriginal organisations has developed a deep understanding of Indigenous leadership and governance, education, and the use of technology, in addition to workforce development and analysis.

-The human and physical resources of the Indigenous Enterprise Hub (The Hub) identifies the best approaches to support innovation and sustainability by building high level knowledge and skills that support workforce development and sustainability, develops frameworks to promote best practice in mentoring and leadership through technology and resources developed specifically for regional, highly mobile and indigenous workforces, and educates on the job with integrated enterprise based learning frameworks.
+The human and physical resources of the Indigenous Enterprise Hub (The Hub) identify the best approaches to support innovation and sustainability by building high-level knowledge and skills that support workforce development and sustainability, develop frameworks to promote best practices in mentoring and leadership through technology and resources designed specifically for regional, highly mobile and indigenous workforces, and educates on the job with integrated enterprise based learning frameworks.

-The Hub partners with Aboriginal organisations in remote and urban areas of northern Australia to provide the basis of creating organisational development and sustainable models for Indigenous enterprises that are based on socially, culturally, economically and environmentally sustainable livelihoods.
+The Hub partners with Aboriginal organisations in remote and urban areas of northern Australia to provide the basis for creating organisational development and sustainable models for Indigenous enterprises based on socially, culturally, economically and environmentally sustainable livelihoods.

-The Hub works with organisations and their members to develop, build and lead organisational capacity through mentoring and translation of existing place-specific research and materials that will support a variety of organisations in the region to grow and become sustainable.
+The Hub works with organisations and their members to develop, build, and lead organisational capacity by mentoring and translating existing place-specific research and materials to support various regional organisations in growing and becoming sustainable.

 Landscape Knowledge Visualisation Lab

-Decades of research has shown that we learn through multiple pathways of interaction.
-The Landscape Knowledge Visuation Lab develops high-resolution 3D printed tiles to create all terrain landscapes over which projected spatial data, landscape process animations and simulations are displayed.
+Decades of research have shown that we learn through multiple pathways of interaction.
+The Landscape Knowledge Visuation Lab develops high-resolution 3D printed tiles to create all-terrain landscapes that display projected spatial data, landscape process animations, and simulations.
 Simple, Robust and Scalable technology that is both multidimensional and multisensory.
-Learn more about this innovative technologies many applications including bushfire management, climate change simulations and mine site restoration.
+Learn more about this innovative technology and its many applications, including bushfire management, climate change simulations and mine site restoration.

 Top End Language Lab